top of page

 Stupa in Dropan Ling

-The Stupa of Enlightenment (Sanskrit: Bodhi Stupa, Tibetan: Jangchub Chöten) is one of the eight traditional stupas in Tibetan Buddhism, each commemorating a key event in the life of Buddha Shakyamuni.
+The Enlightenment Stupa (Sanskrit: Bodhi Stupa, Tibetan: Jangchub Chöten) is one of eight traditional Tibetan Buddhist stupas, each commemorating a key event in the life of Buddha Shakyamuni.
+The Enlightenment Stupa symbolizes the moment of Buddha's awakening under the Bodhi tree in Bodh Gaya.

 Symbolism and Structure